cockpit-project/cockpituous/tasks/README.md

     $ oc adm policy add-scc-to-user anyuid -z cockpituous
     $ oc adm policy add-scc-to-user hostmount-anyuid -z cockpituous

+You most probably want a persistent shared volume for locally caching images.
+Create it with

+    $ oc create -f tasks/images-claim-centosci.yaml

 Now create all the remaining kubernetes objects.
 The secrets are created from the `/var/lib/cockpit-secrets/tasks` directory as described above.
 For the webhook secrets a github token `~/.config/github-webhook-token` should be